Learning Outcomes

 The hierarchy of the courts dictates the application of precedent:

-- The Supreme Court binds all lower courts but is not strictly bound by its own previous decisions.
+- The Supreme Court binds all lower courts but is not strictly bound by its own previous decisions, though it generally follows them for certainty.

 - The Court of Appeal binds all lower courts and itself (subject to limited exceptions).